Cookie Decorating for Beginners: with Royal Icing. Sharing tips and tricks on how to make cookie decorating easier, with royal icing!

 Fill up your cookie recipe box with some of my favorite cookie recipes like my no-bake cookies, sugar cookies with Nutella, ice cream cone sugar cookie cut-outs and if you’re on the hunt for Christmas cookies, then don’t miss the 20 Easy Christmas Cookie Recipes!

 I had made the decision that I was going to attempt it, and I knew going into it, that my cookies wouldn’t look near as good as their’s, but I didn’t mind.

 I just wanted the satisfaction that I could decorate a cookie with royal icing.

 Come to find out, there are a lot of you out there, just like me, who are dying to attempt this, but aren’t sure where to start!
 This is where I hope I can come in to help, and you can laugh at my mistakes and “first attempts,” along the way.

-A full list of products that I use to decorate cookies are at the end of this post…
+A full list of products that I use to decorate cookies is at the end of this post…